 Hospitals, community health and public health agencies are serving many of the same clients who are homeless or at risk of being homeless, with limited service coordination.
 The organizations lack understanding of each other's role in providing service.
 Most distressing to all involved is the lack of links between hospital and street services.
 One of the first functions of this network would be to share information in order to identify service needs, overlap, gaps and opportunities for development.
-The network would be responsible for monitoring changes to discharge practices and protocols and evaluate effectiveness of service coordination.
+The network would be responsible for monitoring changes to discharge practices and protocols, and evaluate effectiveness of service coordination.

-The Region will set up a meeting with stakeholders from hospitals, community and public health agencies, including member organizations of the Alliance to End Homelessness and the Street Health Coalition.
+- The Region will set up a meeting with stakeholders from hospitals, community and public health agencies, including member organizations of the Alliance to End Homelessness and the Street Health Coalition.
 This network should build upon current efforts and initiatives of this kind (for example, Street Health Coalition).
-When coordinating discharge planning, representatives for correctional services will also be involved (Long-term Strategy).
+When coordinating discharge planning, representatives for correctional services will also be involved. - increase the knowledge and skills of health professionals in linking individuals and families who are homeless to appropriate health and social services